One might expect

 Entrepreneurial government is just as important as entrepreneurial

-business--but it must do different things.
+business–but it must do different things.
 In this regard the Israeli

 experience matches up somewhat with the positive role Nandan Nilekani

-Imagining India, which I
+proposed in Imagining India, which I reviewed

 a few months ago.